SusanJRChen/DeloitteBlockChain/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The instructions assume you have node.js, and python pre-installed.

 ### First, we need to install the python dependencies: